 Signs That You Are Abusing Gabapentin And Alcohol

-The unfortunate truth is, any drug that can be abused, will be abused.
-Gabapentin is known for many enjoyable side effects, including calmness and feelings of euphoria, which definitely leads to its popularity.
-Because it is not classified as a controlled substance, it is often overlooked as something that could lead to abuse and addiction, but gabapentin abuse is not uncommon.
+Unfortunately, any drug that can be abused will be abused.
+Gabapentin is known for its many enjoyable side effects, including calmness and feelings of euphoria, which lead to its popularity.
+However, because it is not classified as a controlled substance, it is often overlooked as something that could lead to abuse and addiction, but gabapentin abuse is not uncommon.

-Anytime a medication is used outside of the directions of a doctor, it is being abused.
-Whether that is as simple as taking your next dose a bit too early, or someone is crushing their pills and snorting them to chase a high.
+Anytime a medication is used outside a doctor’s directions, it is being abused.
+Whether that is as simple as taking your next dose too early or someone is crushing their pills and snorting them to chase a high.
 When it comes to admitting you have a problem, many people struggle with this, especially if they’re using the medication to treat a condition.
-The sooner you admit that you’re misusing gabapentin, the better the chances are of recovery.
+However, the sooner you admit that you’re misusing gabapentin, the better the chances are of recovery.

-Alcoholism is much more common, with more than 5% of American adults dealing with Alcohol Abuse Syndrome.
-What may start out as drinking socially or having a drink here and there to unwind, can quickly lead to a life that includes drinking alcohol far too often.
+Alcoholism is much more common, with more than 5% of American adults dealing with alcohol abuse disorder.
+What may start as drinking socially or having a drink here and there to unwind can quickly lead to a life that includes drinking alcohol far too often.